-Finally, you should reallocate, re-balance, and change allocations as you get older, that way you have the proper allocation up until your retirement date.
+Finally, you should re-allocate, re-balance, and change allocations as you get older, that way you have adequate risk exposure as you age.
 For example, you'd likely start off with a more aggressive portfolio when you're younger, but a more conservative or moderate portfolio as you get closer to retirement.

 One thing that M1 Finance does not offer is "tax-loss harvesting," also called "tax-loss selling."
 This is when investments with an unrealized loss are sold, and then similar ones are bought back to recognize an artificial loss.
 There are tax laws that state you can reduce taxable income by as much as $3000 per year by recognizing these capital losses.